rly/PoGo-Raid-Organizer/README.md

 ## Introduction

 This Discord bot listens to a Discord channel for raid announcements by the GymHuntrBot (http://discord.pokehuntr.com).
+It replaces the raid announcement with an enhanced announcement with a Google Map, GPS coordinates, and raid end time.

+In addition, it allows users to get info on an active raid at a given gym in any channel, and also create temporary raid channels for coordinating raid battles.
+Raid channels that are inactive or are past the raid end time are automatically deleted.

-If the raid announcement is for a pokemon on the approved list, this bot will create a new raid channel for helping Pokemon Go Trainers meet at the raid gym at an arranged time to battle the pokemon together.
-Inactive raid channels are automatically deleted.
+Optionally, if GymHuntrBot announces a raid for a pokemon on the approved list, this bot will automatically create a new temporary raid channel for coordinating raid battles.

 ## Commands